madprops/airc/README.md

 The spam level reflects recent bot usage by a nickname.

-The spam level is increased by `1` on each bot mention.
+The spam level is increased by `1` on each bot mention from the nickname.

 The spam level gets decreased by `1` every second or so.